-A minimum of 200 UCAS points (excluding functional skills) or above in an appropriate discipline along with GCSEs in English Language & Maths at grade C or above (or equivalent).
+You will need a minimum of 96 UCAS points in an appropriate discipline (excluding functional skills) and GCSE English Language at grade C/4 or above (or equivalent).

-All applicants will be given the opportunity to attend one of our workshops / send work electronically.
-For further information see: http://www.blackpool.ac.uk/sca/auditions
+All applicants will be given the opportunity to attend a workshop or send in their work electronically.

 Modules and Assessment

 Teaching centres around technique classes, rehearsal sessions, formal lectures, group seminars and 1:1 advice & guidance.
 Hours will be demanding and will increase during production weeks.